Last Updated on January 23, 2023 by Jim Ferri

 - Its Appeal: nightlife, shopping, beaches, spa/luxury hotels

-While that makes Mykonos one of the most famous islands in the Cyclades, it also makes it not one of the most popular Greek islands for families.
-Hotels are plentiful and range from simple boutiques to the glamorous.
+While that makes Mykonos one of the most famous islands in the Cyclades, it’s also the reason it’s not one of the most popular Greek islands for families to visit.
+Nevertheless, hotels are plentiful and range from simple boutiques to the glamorous.

 Mykonos Town itself is a tangle of narrow winding alleys lined with cube-shaped houses and shops, originally built to protect the city from both the wind and pirates.
 Its colorful and picturesque “Little Venice,” a restaurant- and taverna-filled waterside area of the old town, is very popular, especially come sunset.